Australian data center firm DXN has sold to Flow, the new data center investment platform from investment manager PAG Real Estate.

 “Accordingly, in the absence of a superior offer...the Directors believe the transaction is in the best interests of the shareholders and unanimously recommend shareholders vote to approve the transaction,” the company said.

 Asia-focused investment manager PAG Real Estate launched Flow, a new investment platform focused on digital infrastructure in APAC, in late 2021.
 The unit is led by former ChinData and Bridge Data Centres executive Kris Kumar.
-Based in Sydney, the team is focused on Japan, Australia, and other Asian markets.
+Based in Singapore, the team is focused on Japan, Australia, and other Asian markets.
 Flow recently announced a partnership with Ayala Land to develop data centers in the Philippines.

 PAG is reportedly one of several companies potentially interested in acquiring Global Switch.